Pseudomyxoma peritonei: Cause

-The primary tumor appears to arise from the MUC2 expressing goblet cells and most commonly from these cells in the appendix.
-The K-Ras and p53 genes may be involved in the oncogenesis.
+The primary tumor appears to arise from the MUC2-expressing goblet cells and most commonly from these cells in the appendix.
+The KRAS and p53 genes may be involved in the oncogenesis.
 It may be diagnosed with a range of conditions.
 While the majority of these cases are associated with appendiceal carcinomas, other conditions may also be found, including disseminated peritoneal adenomucinosis (DPAM), peritoneal carcinomas, several mucinous tumors (mucinous adenocarcinoma, mucinous cystadenoma, and mucinous cystadenocarcinoma), as well as other disease states.
 Other primary sites that have been reported include colon, rectum, stomach, gallbladder, bile ducts, small intestine, urinary bladder, lung, breast, fallopian tubes, and the pancreas.

 Diagnosis

 This disease is often discovered during surgery for other conditions, e.g., hernia repair, following which an experienced pathologist can confirm the diagnosis.
 Advanced stages may present as tumors palpable on the abdomen or distention of the belly ("jelly belly" is sometimes used as a slang term for the condition).

-Due to the rarity of this disease, it is important to obtain an accurate diagnosis so that appropriate treatment may be obtained from a Gastro intestinal cancer surgeon.
+Due to the rarity of this disease, it is important to obtain an accurate diagnosis so that appropriate treatment may be obtained from a gastrointestinal cancer surgeon.
 Diagnostic tests may include CT scans, examination of tissue samples obtained through laparoscopy, and the evaluation of tumor markers.

-In most cases a colonoscopy is unsuitable as a diagnostic tool because in most cases appendix cancer invades the abdominal cavity but not the colon (however, spread inside the colon is occasionally reported).
-PET scans may be used to evaluate high-grade mucinous adenocarcinoma, but this test is not reliable for detecting low-grade tumors because those do not take up the dye which shows up on scans.
+In most cases, a colonoscopy is unsuitable as a diagnostic tool, because, in most cases, appendix cancer invades the abdominal cavity but not the colon (however, spread inside the colon is occasionally reported).
+PET scans may be used to evaluate high-grade mucinous adenocarcinoma, but this test is not reliable for detecting low-grade tumors, because those do not take up the dye which shows up on scans.
 New MRI procedures are being developed for disease monitoring, but standard MRIs are not typically used as a diagnostic tool.
 Diagnosis is confirmed through pathology.